phette23/c4l21-learn-to-love-the-command-line/content/022-example-and-running.md

 **On a Mac**: run Terminal.app which lives under Applications > Utilities.
 You can easily find Terminal by searching for it with Spotlight (click magnifying icon in your menu bar or use the keyboard shortcut <kbd>⌘ + Spacebar</kbd>).

 Mac OS X recently [changed it's default shell](https://support.apple.com/en-us/HT208050) from `bash` to `zsh`.
-While that's a fine choice, to simplify today's workshop I recommend we all use bash.
+While that's a fine choice, to simplify today's workshop we will all use bash.
 If you are on Catalina or later, or for any reason see "zsh" as the response to the `echo $0` command below, switch to bash simply by running it as a command: type `bash` followed <kbd>Return</kbd>.
 {: .warn }

-**On Linux**: most distributions come with a builtin app, usually named "Terminal" or simmilar.
+**On Linux**: most distributions come with a builtin app, usually named "Terminal" or similar.
 On Ubuntu you can use Dash to search for "terminal" or the keyboard shortcut <kbd>Ctrl + Alt + T</kbd>.
 Ubuntu has comprehensive documentation on [how to start a terminal for various distributions](https://help.ubuntu.com/community/UsingTheTerminal#Starting_a_terminal).

 **On Windows**: run the [Git Bash](https://gitforwindows.org) program we downloaded earlier.